nlenno1/moviewiki-ms3/README.md

 ### Strategy Table

 After an initial planning session I drew up a list of potential features to build into this project.
 Below is my Importance Viability analysis of these features.
-All scores are out of 10.

 | ID      | Feature | Importance |	Viability |
 | ----------- | ----------- | ----------- | ----------- |